davekilian/primer/basic/index.md

 ​	$x = \dfrac{-5 \pm \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$

-Except that's not quite the full story!
-There's a $\pm$ sneaking around in there, which is a shortcut for saying there are two solutions given by two very similar-looking formulas: once which replaces $\pm$ with a $+$ and another which replaces $\pm$ with a $-$.
+Except that's not quite the full story &mdash; there's a $\pm$ sneaking around in there, which is a shortcut for saying there are two solutions given by two very similar-looking formulas: once which replaces $\pm$ with a $+$ and another which replaces $\pm$ with a $-$.
 So the two solutions are:

 ​	$x = \dfrac{-5 + \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$, or $x = \dfrac{-5 - \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$

-Say I asked you to compute these, and gave you a calculator that can do the following things:
+Say I asked you to compute these, and gave you a plain old calculator that can only do the following things:

 * **punch in** a number
 * **add** another number to the current number